Eclipse-Laboratories-Inc/dev-docs/eclipse-architecture/what-is-eclipse-mainnet/execution-solana-virtual-machine-svm.md

 As a result, [state size doesn't impact SVM execution](https://x.com/aeyakovenko/status/1699460999697555512?s=20).
 The network could safely double the snapshot size every 2 years without running into major issues assuming validators upgrade their storage disks every 2 years.

 Furthermore, teams like [Helius](https://www.helius.dev/) are actively improving the accessibility of historical data and reducing state size with [compression](https://docs.helius.dev/compression-and-das-api/what-is-compression-on-solana).

-## EVM Compatibility&#x20;

-[Neon EVM](https://neonevm.org/) is an EVM operating as a smart contract that can be deployed on any SVM chain.
-This brings full [EVM compatibility to Eclipse Mainnet](https://www.eclipse.builders/blog/neon-evm-and-eclipses-hybrid) (including EVM bytecode support and the Ethereum JSON-RPC) with [greater throughput than single-threaded EVMs](https://twitter.com/aeyakovenko/status/1689745762077523968?s=20).
-Because each Neon EVM instance has its own local fee market, apps can just deploy their own contract to attain the benefits of an app chain without fragmenting UX, security, or liquidity.&#x20;

-Separately, the [Solang](https://github.com/hyperledger/solang) compiler enables compilation of Solidity smart contracts code into SVM bytecode.

 ## MetaMask Snaps&#x20;